 Students who have not been in attendance at Shoreline Community College or any institution of higher learning for a period of 18 months may request the elimination of their previous Shoreline credits and GPA.
 The student's academic record and transcript will continue to show the previous courses taken and grades received, but the grades for previous courses will not be used in the calculation of the student's Shoreline GPA, and credits earned may not be used to satisfy graduation requirements.
 If a student transfers to another college or university, the receiving institution may accept credits and recalculate the GPA according to its own policies.
+Quarters that include courses used toward the awarding of previous degrees or certificates cannot be expunged.
 Contact the Registrar's Office at (206) 546-4623 for more information.